billy920/portfolio/README.md

-# portfolio
+# Will Scott's Portfolio
-This is my portfolio for serverless demo
+This is my portfolio for serverless demo that will use AWS and ReactJS